rectalogic/rendermix/README.md

 ## WIP

 RenderMix is currently a work in progress and incomplete.
-Currently testing with jme3 r9625.
+Currently testing with jme3 SVN r9679.

 ## License